Pavia Cathedral

 Pavia Cathedral (Duomo di Pavia) is a church in Pavia, Italy, the largest in the city and seat of the Diocese of Pavia.
 The construction was begun in the 15th century on the site of two pre-existing Romanesque, "twin" cathedrals (Santo Stefano and Santa Maria del Popolo).
 The cathedral houses the remains of St. Sirus, first Bishop of Pavia, and a thorn purported to be from the Crown of Thorns worn by Christ.
 The marble facing of the exterior was never completed.

-Until recently, next to the cathedral stood the Civic Tower (Torre Civica), known in 1330 and enlarged in 1583.
+The Civic Tower (Torre Civica), known in 1330 and enlarged in 1583, formerly stood next to the cathedral.
 It collapsed on March 17, 1989.

 History

 The "twin" cathedrals of Santo Stefano and Santa Maria Maggiore, commonly called Santa Maria del Popolo, once stood on the area currently occupied by the cathedral.
 The two original churches were founded between the sixth and seventh centuries and subsequently renovated, but around the eleventh-twelfth century they were rebuilt in Romanesque forms.
-The two churches were deconsecrated and progressively demolished as the Renaissance construction site advanced; the last elements to be destroyed were the remains of the facades, landed at the end of the 19th century to make way for the front of the new Cathedral, while a large part of the crypt (from the 11th century) of Santa Maria del Popolo was preserved.
+The two churches were deconsecrated and progressively demolished as the Renaissance construction site advanced; the last elements to be destroyed were the remains of the façades, landed at the end of the 19th century to make way for the front of the new Cathedral, while a large part of the crypt (from the 11th century) of Santa Maria del Popolo was preserved.

 The cathedral was begun in 1488, under architect Cristoforo Rocchi, who was soon replaced by Giovanni Antonio Amadeo and Gian Giacomo Dolcebuono.
 The original project, with a nave and two aisles flanked by semicircular niches and a large central dome, was influenced by Bramante, some details of it later appearing in St. Peter's Basilica in Rome.
 Leonardo da Vinci is also known to have contributed to the project.

 In particular, the planimetric project, the design of the crypt (completed in 1492), of the base part of the apse area of the building and of the sacristies are attributed to Bramante.
 The crypt, like other buildings made by Bramante, has a central plan, divided into two naves structured on two spans.
 The large pillars, which support lowered vaults, and the pointed arches of the central nave recall the thermal rooms of the classical age and the nymphaeums, such as that of the Horti Sallustiani in Rome.

 In 1521, the altar area was completed by Giampietrino Rizzi, a pupil of Da Vinci.
-By the 17th century, the presbytery had been completed but only in the following century was the tambour built, while the dome itself and the facade had to wait for the 19th century.
+By the 17th century, the presbytery had been completed but only in the following century was the tholobate built, while the dome itself and the façade had to wait for the 19th century.
 The dome was designed by Carlo Maciachini and completed in 1885, but partially collapsed the same year.
 In 1930, construction continued with the two arms of the transept, for which the original plan was followed, although using reinforced concrete (in order to save the remains of the medieval Santa Maria del Popolo).
 The arms are still missing part of the internal marble decoration.